Kohls Ranch, Arizona: Geography

 In the eastern part of the CDP is Tonto Creek Camp (formerly Camp Tontozona, the training camp for the Arizona State University football team).
 There are several cabins and a bar in the vicinity, as well as two Tonto National Forest campgrounds.
 Kohl's Ranch Lodge is a resort operated by Diamond Resorts.

 Transportation

 Mountain Valley Shuttle stops in Kohl's Ranch on its Phoenix-Show Low route.

+Education

+It is in the Payson Unified School District.
+Payson High School is the zoned comprehensive high school.